Voita/GeocodeCZ-and-Sreality-crawler/README.md

 You will find a Source_... jupyter which serves for testing and developing.
 Then there is a f_... which contains final functions that can be called by any software supporting python script and finally, there is a run_... script which is an example of how to use the function.

+In addition to this, there is also a parsing script (organized in an identical manner) that serves to parsing an address into its components (i.e. street, street number, city, zip code).

 ## Sreality
 This script downloads and parse data from sreality API.
 The structure is identical to previous case.
 Source_... script that serves as dev environment, python script that contains final version of code and run_... that is an example of how to run the function.